-Once thoroughly mixed, ZINGA® can be applied by using a normal paintbrush, a short-fibre roller (not for the first coat) or a conventional or airless spray-gun.
+Once thoroughly mixed, ZINGA® can be applied by using a normal paintbrush, a short-fibre roller (not for the first coat), a conventional airless spray-gun Electrostatic Spray.
 When applying ZINGA®, it must only be thinned with Zingasolv, which is available from your nearest distributor.
 Please read the appropriate Data Sheet.

 ZINGA® can be applied in a wide variety of weather conditions.
 The application surface temperature range is from -15°C to +40°C, with a maximum humidity of 95% so long as the steel temperature is 3°C above dew point.
 Like all coatings the substrate surface should be free from all types of contamination.